 QR codes are easy to use by nature.
 Customers no longer need to read a website URL off a poster or flyer, manually type the URL into their browsers, and hit Enter to visit your website.
 They can now scan a QR code and be instantly led to your website.
 When, then, is such a convenience difficult to use?

-Another way a customer could encounter problems using a QR code is when the QR code is placed in a location where mobile reception or internet access are weak or unavailable.
+Placing a QR code in a location with weak or unavailable mobile reception or internet access could cause problems for customers trying to use it.
 Unless you’re using a static QR code that doesn’t require internet access (e.g. for static restaurant menus or one-time promotional offers), it’s important to make sure that there’s a strong enough reception where your QR code is.